JSchmie/ScrAIbe-WebUI/docs/Customize.md

 ### 7. Advanced Configuration

-The advanced settings allow for fine-tuning the performance and behavior of your ScAIbe WebUI.
+The advanced settings allow for fine-tuning the performance and behavior of your ScrAIbe WebUI.
 These settings are particularly useful for optimizing resource usage and managing how jobs are processed.

 **Example `config.yaml` for Advanced Settings:**